Epigenetics of bipolar disorder

-Epigenetics of bipolar disorder is the effect that epigenetics has on triggering and maintaining the bipolar disorder.
+Epigenetics of bipolar disorder is the effect that epigenetics has on triggering and maintaining bipolar disorder.

 Bipolar disorder is a chronic mood disorder, characterized by manic and depressive episodes.
 The symptoms of a manic episode include high mood, low sleep, and reduced inhibition, while the symptoms of a depressive episode include low mood, lethargy, and reduced motivation.
-There are different types of bipolar disorders with the two most common being Bipolar 1 and Bipolar 2.
-Patients are diagnosed with bipolar disorder 1 if their manic episodes last at least seven consecutive days and they experience major depressive symptoms over the course of two weeks.
-In bipolar disorder 2, patients experience shorter hypomanic episodes or manic symptoms that have less disruptive impacts on their daily lives.
-Sometimes patients can experience extreme cycling where they experience 4 or more episodes of mania and major depression in one year.
+There are different types of bipolar disorders; the two most common are bipolar I and bipolar II.
+Patients are diagnosed with bipolar disorder I if their manic episodes last at least seven consecutive days and they experience major depressive symptoms over the course of two weeks.
+In bipolar disorder II, patients experience shorter hypomanic episodes or manic symptoms that have less disruptive impacts on their daily lives.
+Sometimes patients can experience extreme cycling where they experience four or more episodes of mania and major depression in one year.
 In addition to affecting mood, people who have bipolar disorder often deal with impaired cognitive abilities, where memory, speech, attention and decision-making skills are all impacted.
 Bipolar disorder has one of the highest rates of suicide amongst psychiatric disorders, as well as high comorbidity rates with alcohol and substance use disorders.